addr/100apps/README.md

 * [Day 14](day14) - Hacking with Swift fourteenth project.
 A whack-a-mole style game, only with penguins.

 * [Day 15](day15) - Hacking with Swift fifteenth project.
 A simple project to test out Core Animation, transforms an image and animates it with a series of taps.

+* [Day 16](day16) - Hacking with Swift sixteenth project.
+A Safari extension that allows the user to enter arbitrary JavaScript and have it execute on the current page.

+* [Day 17](day17) - Hacking with Swift seventeenth project.
+A 'Fruit Ninja' style game that involves a lot of SpriteKit.

+# App Ideas

+1. Simple image viewer.
+Show a list of image titles in a table view that, when selected, opens a 'distraction-free', full screen view of the image.
+2. Tip calculator.
+User enters in a bill total, selects what percentage tip he/she would like to leave, and the app displays the tip amount.
+The app also displays the total bill amount with the selected tip applied.
+3. Tap Me! game.
+The object of the game is to tap a button as many times as possible in 30 seconds.
+The game will keep track of the user's score in real time, record the user's total score and save it across sessions, provide a 'high score' listing, and allow multiple users to record scores.
+4. Simple image manipulation program (ala Instagram).
+Allow the user to select an image from photo library, apply one or more filters with intensity, and save the modified picture to disk.
+5. US Capital cities game.
+A map pin is placed on a location in the US, and the user has to pick the right city from a list of choices.
+The app keeps track of how many the user has gotten right, with a high score.